unicode-org/cldr/ldml/tr35-numbers.md

 The above description describes the expected output.
 Internally, the implementation may determine the equivalent units of measurement by passing the codes back from the number formatters, allowing for a precise determination of "semantically equivalent".

 Two semantically equivalent tokens can be *collapsed* if they appear at the start of both values or the end of both values.
 However, the implementation may choose different levels of aggressiveness with regard to collapsing tokens.
+An API for displaying ranges should permit control over whether the tokens are collapsed or not, and the levels of aggressiveness.
 The currently recommended heuristic is:

-1. Only collapse semantically equivalent *unit of measurement* tokens.
-This is to avoid ambiguous strings such as "3–5K" (could represent 3–5000 or 3000–5000).
+1. Never collapse scientific or compact notation.
+This is to avoid producing ambiguous strings such as "3–5M" (could represent 3–5,000,000 or 3,000,000–5,000,000).
-1. Only collapse if the tokens are more than one code point in length.
+2. Only collapse if the tokens are more than one code point in length.
 This is to increase clarity of strings such as "$3–$5".

-These heuristics may be refined in the future.

-**To collapse tokens:** Remove the token from both values, and then re-compute the token based on the number range.
-If the token depends on the plural form, follow [Plural Ranges](#Plural_Ranges) to calculate the correct form.
-If the tokens originated at the beginning of the string, prepend the new token to the beginning of the *lower* string; otherwise, append the new token to the end of the *upper* string.
+3. To perform the collapse, remove the token that is closest to the range separator.
+That is, for a prefix element, remove from the end value of the range, and for a suffix element remove it from the start value of the range:
+    * USD 2 – USD 5 ⇒ USD 2 – 5
+    * 2M EUR – 5M EUR ⇒  2M – 5M EUR
+    * 2 km – 5 km ⇒ 2 – 5 km
+    * 2M ft – 5M ft ⇒ 2M – 5M ft
+4. When the tokens can have distinct plural forms, modify the remaining token so that it has the correct plural form.
+That is, use [Plural Ranges](#Plural_Ranges) to calculate the correct plural category for the range, and pick the variant of that the remaining token corresponding to that plural form.

+In bidi contexts, the data is built so that rule #3 works **visually**.
+For example, if a range from 2 km to 5 km would be presented visually as "_mk 5 – mk 2_", the collapsed form would be "_mk 5 – 2_".
+(The _mk_ is a stand-in for the native representation.)
+This requires consistent visualy reordering among the elements: the range, the prefixes and the suffixes.
+Thus a prefix value will be reordered to be visually a suffix value, and the order of the range will be visually reversed.

 ### 8.3 <a name="Range_Pattern_Processing" href="#Range_Pattern_Processing">Range Pattern Processing</a>